Heyzi/mailbox-cleaner/README.md

 # mailbox-cleaner
-Simple scipt to clean mailbox
+Simple scipt to clean mailbox.

 For python 2.7